 Benandonner fled in fear, imaging how large Finn must be if the baby was already such a giant, but Finn gets all the credit for saving Ireland and has bars named after him all around the world.

 Chris Brosnan has a graphic novel about this legend as well if that’s your thing:

-The Causeway earned this honour back in 1986, the same year the Visitor Center opened, and is one of top four greatest natural wonders of the United Kingdom.
+Giant’s Causeway was named a World Heritage Site back in 1986, the same year the Visitor Center opened, and it is one of top four greatest natural wonders of the United Kingdom

-Take a 15-minute leisurely walk through the hills before you reach the rocky beach and the famous basalt pillars.
+From the visitors center, take a 15-20 minute leisurely walk through the hills before you reach the rocky beach and the famous hexagonal basalt pillars.

-Research has been ongoing here for many years to determine the exact scientific and geological processes that created this world wonder, but if you ask a local, it was Finn McCool.
+Research here has been ongoing for many years to determine the exact scientific and natural processes that created this world wonder, but if you ask a local, it was Finn McCool.

 Follow me to Northern Ireland and the Real Westeros.